 - Make sure all Evaluators are present and that they have the appropriate evaluation form (the speaker should provide it upon request)

-- If an Evaluator is absent, consult with the Vice President of Education to arrange for a substitute.
+- If an Evaluator is absent, consult with the Toastmaster of the Evening (TMOE) to arrange for a substitute.

 - Ask each Evaluator if he or she has any questions about the project objectives to be evaluated, verify each speaker’s speech duration, and notify the timer if there are any changes.

 - Take your seat near the back of the room.
 This will ensure you have a good view of the meeting and all its participants.

 During the meeting, use your checklist and take notes on everything that happens (or doesn’t, but should).
 For example: Were there any unnecessary distractions that could have been avoided?
 Did the meeting, and each segment of it, begin and end on time?
 Were meeting procedures followed correctly?

 Study each participant of the program, from the Sergeant-at-Arm’s invocation to the last report by the Timer.
 Look for exemplary and less than desirable examples of preparation, organization, delivery, enthusiasm, and general performance of duties.
 Prepare tips for improvement.
 Be honest and forthright in order to help all members iprove the

 Early in the meeting, the TMOE will introduce you to introduce your “Evaluation Team.”
 Ask each member of your team (excluding Speech Evaluators—the TMOE will perform that duty) to provide the audience with a synopsis of their roles.
 Upon completion, return control of the meeting to the TMOE.